Speech audio parsing

 Character insertion bias

-The character_insertion_bias parameter is beta functionality that is available for all next-generation models.
-The parameter is not available for previous-generation models.
+parameter is a functionality that is available for all next-generation models.
+The parameter is not available for large speech models and previous-generation models.

 As your value approaches -1.0 or 1.0, the impact of the parameter becomes more pronounced.
 To determine the most effective value for your scenario, start by setting the value of the parameter to a small increment, such as -0.1, -0.05, 0.05, or 0.1, and assess how the value impacts the transcription results.
 Then experiment with different values as necessary, adjusting the value by small increments to gauge how much to deviate from the model's default.